agido-malter/logback-elasticsearch-appender/README.md

 This software is dual-licensed under the EPL 1.0 and LGPL 2.1, which is identical to the [Logback License](http://logback.qos.ch/license.html) itself.

+Info
+====
+This project is a fork of internetitem/logback-elasticsearch-appender, which was last committed in 2017.
+I decided to fork the project and remove it to continue development.
+Bugfixes and urgent PR were brought together in this project.

 Usage
 =====
 Include slf4j and logback as usual (depending on this library will *not* automatically pull them in).